-Intangible Assets and Goodwill.
-We assess the recoverability of intangible assets and goodwill annually and whenever events or changes in circumstances indicate that the carrying value might be impaired.
+Goodwill.
+We assess the recoverability of goodwill annually and whenever events or changes in circumstances indicate that the carrying value might be impaired.
 Factors that are considered include significant underperformance relative to expected historical or projected future operating results, significant negative industry trends and significant change in the manner of use of the acquired assets.
-Management's current assessment of the carrying value of intangible assets and goodwill indicates there was no impairment as of December 31, 2006.
+Management's current assessment of the carrying value of goodwill indicates there was no impairment as of December 31, 2007.
 If these estimates or their related assumptions change in the future, we may be required to record impairment charges for these assets, as of the date of our annual assessment on December 31.